-Here we address a number of reasons why you should get any used aquarium spick and span before you put any fish in it.
+Here we address a number of reasons why you should get any used aquarium spick and span before you put any living in it.

 - Assuming you’re purchasing an aquarium that hasn’t been used recently, it’s likely to be dirty and dusty from storage.

-- Used fish tanks often feature stains from algae and watermarks that must be removed before use.
+- Used tanks often feature stains from algae and watermarks that must be removed before use.

 - You (probably) don’t know why the previous owner stopped using that tank—their fish may have died from a disease or bacteria that the aquarium is still harboring.

 - A clean aquarium is a much healthier home for your fish.
-Leftover dirt and bacteria could give your fish illnesses or provide unsuitable water parameters.
+Leftover dirt and bacteria could cause illnesses or provide unsuitable water parameters.